 Accessibility refers to how many devices the virtual assistant lives on.
 The best way to measure these AI assistants against each other in this category is to consider them individually.
 They are listed from most accessible to least accessible.

 Google Assistant is available on all Android and iOS devices as well as on Chromebooks.
 Google has its own line of Google Home speakers that are built for use with Google Assistant, but it's also available on many third-party smart home speakers.
+You can also find Google Assistant built into headphones and other third-party devices.
 Google Assistant is by far the most ubiquitous of all the AI assistants.Credit: Harman Kardon

 Microsoft's AI, Cortana, comes standard on Windows machines, but it's also available for download on Android and iOS.
-Cortana will also be available on the $199.95 Harman Kardon Invoke with Cortana speaker, which is slated for release in fall 2017.
+Cortana is available on the $119.95 Harman Kardon Invoke with Cortana speaker.
 Whether Cortana will be available on other third-party speakers or not remains to be seen.
 [Read related article: 5 Ways Businesses Can Use Cortana's AI to Get Organized]

 Amazon's smart assistant is accessible through the Amazon Echo line of speakers as well as through Amazon's line of Fire tablets and Fire TV.
-There are also some third-party smart speakers and other devices that support Alexa, including the Huawei Mate 9 and Guess Women's Connect Smartwatch.
+There are some third-party smart speakers and other devices that support Alexa, including the Huawei Mate 9 and Guess Women's Connect Smartwatch.
 There is also an Alexa app, but the app is intended primarily as a supplement to another Alexa device and not as a stand-alone AI assistant.
+Most surprisingly of all, this year Acer, ASUS and HP plan to bring Alexa to their Windows 10 PCs, giving direct competition to Microsoft's Cortana.
 [Read related article: Best Business Uses for Amazon's Alexa]

 You can access Siri on nearly any Apple device, including its line of laptops, desktops, phones and tablets.
 Siri is also currently accessible via the iPod Touch, and it will be available on the HomePod when it's released in December 2017.
 Thus far, Siri is not available on any third-party speakers.
 [Read related article: How to Use Siri for Business]